CompOmics/compomics.github.io/pladipus/_posts/2015-09-14-exampleconfiguration.md

 This is what the corresponding TSV file could look like.
 Note that:

 * Every job parameter is represented in a column in a file.
 Pladipus will not accept files with missing or additional parameters, except when these are declared in the provided template
 * Every line is internally translated to a job.
-In this example, there will be n jobs generated for the 'Example_DenovoGUI' run
+In this example, there will be n jobs generated for the 'Example_DeNovoGUI' run

 Example: